Danna OomenGhent University | UGhent · Department of Experimental Clinical and Health Psychology

 To explain the social difficulties in autism, a large amount of research has been conducted on the neural correlates of social perception.
 However, this research has mostly used basic social stimuli (e.g. eyes, faces, hands, single agent), not resembling the complexity of what we encounter in our daily social lives, and as such, the situations peop...

-Various neuroimaging techniques have been developed to study the brain processes underlying biological motion perception.
-However, brain activity during movement perception captures a multitude of components.
-As a result, it is often unclear which components reflect the processing of the movement and which components reflect other, secondary proces...
+Detecting biological motion is essential for adaptive social behavior.
+Previous research has revealed the brain processes underlying this ability.
+However, brain activity during biological motion perception captures a multitude of components.
+As a result, it is often unclear which components reflect movement processing and which components reflect...

 Uncontrolled eating-in the general population-is characterized by overeating, hedonic hunger and being drawn towards palatable foods.
 Theoretically, it is the result of a strong food reward signal in relation to a poor ability to exert inhibitory control.
 How food consumption influences inhibitory control and food cue sensitivity, and how this rela...